AdobeDocs/experience-platform.en/help/observability/alerts/ui-guide.md

 ## Next steps

-This document provided an overview of how to view and manage Observability alerts in the Platform UI.
-For more information on Observability, see the [overview documentation](../home.md).
+This document provided an overview of how to view and manage alerts in the Platform UI.
+See the overview on [Observability Insights](../home.md) for more information on the service's capabilities